An appraiser provides an estimation that produces an opinion of value.

-One of the processes in use is the Cost Approach, which evaluates what it would cost to restore the improvements to the house, less the age and physical dilapidation, plus the land value.
+One of the processes is the Cost Approach - which is how much it would cost to replace the improvements, less physical deterioration and other factors, then adding the land value.

-The most important party in finding the value of a residence, an appraiser makes an unbiased opinion on the worth of a property used in a real estate sale.
+The most important party in finding the cost of a residence, an appraiser makes an unbiased and professional opinion on the value of a property used in a real estate sale.

 If you are applying for a loan.

 If you would like to lower your property tax burden.